 My source also pointed out the advantage of using “grass-fed ghee” over “grass-fed butter”.
 Ghee is being made by removing the protein-casein- from butter; casein is extracted for sale as a commercial sports supplement.
-If they also use or prefer to use grass-fed ghee for making grass fed coffee, so be it.
+If they also use or prefer to use grass-fed ghee for making grass fed coffee, or bulletproof coffee, so be it.
 But I think ghee may be more suitable for frying rather than for making a healthful drink because it is deficient in protein; the whole butter appears to be the healthier choice.

 There is a kind of coffee that operates around the same principle as the grass fed coffee- enhancing the value of coffee by adding compatible healthy food elements.
 This- the Maffetone Coffee– uses cream (instead of butter) produced from grass-fed Jersey cow and organic coconut oil.
 The Maffetone coffee ingredients:

 1. 1-1/2 cup of strong light roast coffee.

 2. 1/4 cup Heavy cream from a grass-fed Jersey cow.

 Dr. Maffetone demonstrated in YouTube how to make the coffee himself.